arramac/azure-content/articles/documentdb/documentdb-orderby.md

             </td>
             <td valign="top">
                 <p>
                     All string properties use Hash indexing, and numeric properties use Range indexing with maximum precision.
 Order By is supported against numbers, but not strings.
-Has lowe indexing storage overhead.
+Has low indexing storage overhead.
                 </p>
             </td>
         </tr>